iamcco/coc-angular/README.md

 - `angular.trace.server` enable angular language server trace log
 - `angular.ngdk` Specifies the folder path to `@angular/language-service`.
 - `angular.log` Enables logging of the Angular server to a file.
 This log can be used to diagnose Angular Server issues.
 The log may contain file paths, source code, and other potentially sensitive information from your project.

+## Versioning

+The language service extension uses the `@angular/language-service` package for its backend.
+This package is loaded either from the version bundled with the extension, or from the current workspace project the extension is running on.
+Due to the behavior of TypeScript below version 3.8, incompatible versions of the language service may sometimes be loaded.
+If you are using a version of TypeScript below 3.8, we suggest either

+- Not installing `@angular/language-service` in your project (recommended; will fallback on the version bundled with the extension)
+- Installing and keeping updates for the latest version of `@angular/language-service`

+For further information, please see [#594](https://github.com/angular/vscode-ng-language-service/issues/594).

 ### Buy Me A Coffee ☕️